RisingHuskyERLC/woather/README.md

 Using the package manager [pip](https://pip.pypa.io/en/stable/) paste the following commands to add the packages.
 (Or bash depending on which)

+You need to install all of the following

 In Bash install:
 ```bash
 python -m tkinter